 To read part one first go here: PART I

 I wasn’t dreaming this time.
-He looked a bit like Chris Cornell, ex-lead singer of Soundgarden and Audioslave in his grunge days with short wild black hair, a goatee and the clearest, most startling blue eyes I have ever seen.
+He looked a bit like the ex-lead singer of Soundgarden (Chris Cornell) and Audioslave in his grunge days with short wild black hair, a goatee and the clearest, most startling blue eyes I have ever seen.
 Yeah, rather otherworldly.
 He had that biker-rockstar thing going on for him, but neatly rakish.
 I took a deep breath and said, “Am I dead?”

 Death didn’t smile, but those riveting blue eyes did.
 “No. And, neither am I.”